ZhekaiLi/ZhekaiLi.github.io/_posts/0007 Supply Chain/0007-10-01-Book-Optimizing Factory Performance.md

 - **Process-step-centric model**:
 an operation conducted *within a workstation* (and, quite possibly, by means of the support of only a subset of the machines in the workstation) or is a *transit step between workstations*.

-### 3.2.1 Workstation-centric Model and Reentrancy
+### Model 1: Workstation-centric Model and Reentrancy
 The following picture depicts a simple factory consisting of:
 - 3 **work stations** (A, B, and C) (包括 transit operations)
 - 7 **machines** (A1, A2, ...)